beingsagarkumar/DLG-QA-Engineer/test/README.md

 Steps to setup project:
-1. Clone the project from the git repo.
+1. Clone the project from the git repo  https://github.com/beingsagarkumar/DLG-QA-Engineer.git.

 Steps to execute suite:
 1. Either open the directory in cmd and run "mvn clean install".
 It will build all dependencies and execute the TestRunner class.